programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 ### Creating the Basic webpage

 The script will call two functions (blocks of code): init() and animate().
-Most of the code will be in init(), which will set up the scene and tell the page if it should ‘listen’ to any input from sources, such as the mouse, and what it should do in response to that (ie we will add EventListeners).
+Most of the code will be in init(), which will set up the scene and tell the page if it should ‘listen’ to any input from sources, such as the mouse, and what it should do in response to that (i.e. we will add EventListeners).
 We will first set up a container for our scene, which is actually a <div> HTML element which gets added to our HTML document.
 The container first needs to be 'declared', and then it gets created in the init function.

 After: